-In the academic year 2015-2016 students in Year 12 sat AS levels in all their subject options, regardless of whether they had chosen ‘reformed’ or legacy qualifications and grades achieved in these has informed predictions.
-However, from September 2016 onwards, all A levels courses here will be linear and predictions will be based on continuous assessment and internal examinations in the summer term.
+In the academic year 2016-2017 only students taking unreformed A levels (for us, Maths and Music Technology) sat AS exams.
+For all reformed subjects we set rigorous mock exams in the Summer term and grades achieved in these, alongside continuous assessment, have informed predictions.
 The decision not to offer AS levels arose primarily from the feeling that, as our students have limited curriculum time, we would better serve them by preserving the summer term of Year 12 for teaching.

 The AMusTCL (Associate of Trinity College London) is a diploma level qualification offered by Trinity College London.
 We have found this to be a really worthwhile Year 13 course for those of our students who have taken Music A level a year early.
 Students are able to broaden their knowledge of repertoire, refine their compositional and aural capabilities, develop independent research skills and generally gain a more mature and critical approach to the study of music.